Part 3: Guidance on completing the consent form template

 If no benefits are foreseen, possible wording might be:You will not benefit directly from your participation in this study.
 "You will not benefit directly from your participation in this study."

-Projects may involve treatment of participants suffering from a particular illness, disease or condition.
-Especially in such cases, it is important that the prospective participants know whether there are any "treatment" alternatives.
+Projects may involve treatment of subjects suffering from a particular illness, disease or condition.
+Especially in such cases, it is important that the prospective subjects know whether there are any "treatment" alternatives.
 If there are no such alternatives (i.e., no available therapy), this should be stated.
 If there are treatment alternatives, the alternatives should be described and this description should include a summary of the nature of the alternative intervention(s), as well as the potential harms and benefits.
-As well, the potential participants should be informed of what care to expect if they decide not to participate in the study.
-If such projects do not involve medical treatment of any nature, it must then be clear to the participants that they will not benefit from this research from a medical point of view.
+As well, the potential subjects should be informed of what care to expect if they decide not to participate in the study.
+If such projects do not involve medical treatment of any nature, it must then be clear to the subjects that they will not benefit from this research from a medical point of view.

-Most human participant studies raise the possibility that personal information about participants, or information (e.g., pictures) that identifies the participant, will be collected.
-Improper use of personal or identifiable information risks invading the participant's privacy.
-Such risks, and the measures to be taken to maintain the participant's privacy and maintain the confidentiality of the data collected in the study should be described to potential participants.
+Most human participant studies raise the possibility that personal information about subjects, or information (e.g., pictures) that identifies the subject, will be collected.
+Improper use of personal or identifiable information risks invading the subject's privacy.
+Such risks, and the measures to be taken to maintain the subject's privacy and maintain the confidentiality of the data collected in the study should be described to potential subjects.

-The participants must be informed that the investigator(s) will keep confidential all information that identifies them, within the limits of the law.
+The subjects must be informed that the investigator(s) will keep confidential all information that identifies them, within the limits of the law.
 Suggested wording when the study raises no particular issues might be:

 "Confidentiality will be respected.
 Unless required by law, no information that might directly or indirectly reveal your identity will be released or published without your specific consent to the disclosure."